hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 ### 4. Hubstaff Talent
 [Hubstaff Talent](https://talent.hubstaff.com/) is relatively new and offers a completely free service for companies looking to hire independent freelancers as well as agencies.
-With more emphasis on the use of software to match freelancers with projects, there is also no manual vetting process to ascertain their quality.
+With more emphasis on the use of software to match freelancers with projects, there is no manual vetting process to ascertain their quality.

-It is a transparent marketplace that allows clients to browse freelancers and get in touch with them directly.
-It functions more like a database of freelancers who sign up on the platform, with no additional features to help you in hiring the best talent for your needs.
+It is a transparent marketplace that allows clients to browse through freelancer profiles and to get in touch with them directly.
+It functions more like a database of freelancers who sign up on the platform.
+It has no additional features to help you in hiring the best talent for your needs.

 #### Pricing:
 It’s free for both business owners (clients) and freelancers.